johi-hub/fortune-teller/README.md

 This is a fortune telling app.
-It is a paired-project made while studying at BrianStation.
+It's a paired-project made while studying at BrianStation.
 Still in progress.